Mo-Rahemi/WebGlGameWithSignalRClient/README.md

 # WebGL game with SignalR server

-If you want to make a game with signalR server, you can start from this example.
+If you want to make a web game (webgl) with signalR server, you can start from this example.

 Prerequisites :
 * Unity editor 2021.3